 A few of the most notorious ransomware attacks that have taken place include:

-- According to The Baltimore Sun, the Government of Baltimore city experienced a crippling ransomware attack on May 7th, 2019.
+- According to The Baltimore Sun, Baltimore City’s government experienced a crippling ransomware attack on May 7th, 2019.
 The attack lead to a loss of roughly $18 million that left the city struggling to recover for months.

 - The leading ransomware, Ryuk, extracts an average of $288,000 per attack.
 In general, Ryuk seeks out companies with a large number of employees.